Frequently Asked Questions

 - Persons who cannot use SMTD buses without lifts (These persons are eligible for Access Springfield service if accessible, fixed-route vehicles are not available on the route on which they need to travel or at the time they need to travel.)

 - Anyone with a disability who cannot travel to or from an SMTD bus stop.
 An application must be submitted online OR you may print the application and mail to:

 928 S. 9th Street

-Once the documentation procedure is completed, the student will meet with his/her Disability Specialist to formulate accommodation letters that are then presented to specified professors by the student.
-These letters state information pertaining to the accommodations that are to be provided but do not state information pertinent to the type of disability itself.
+Once the documentation procedure is completed, the student will meet with his/her Disability Specialist to formulate adjustment letters that are then presented to specified professors by the student.
+These letters state information pertaining to the adjustments that are to be provided but do not state information pertinent to the type of disability itself.
 Once developed, the letters are then hand-delivered by the student in a confidential manner, to each professor typically during his/her office hours.
-Students must verbally request approved accommodations from their professors.
-Accommodations must be requested each semester from the Office of Disability Services.
+Students must verbally request approved adjustments from their professors.
+Adjustments must be requested each semester from the Office of Disability Services.

 The Office of Disability Services takes the confidentiality of your information seriously.
 Federal law requires that information obtained on the behalf of a student or that must be released to another party must be approved in writing by the student.
 You may be asked to sign a release of information for your parents, your doctor, or your therapist.
 You may inquire about signing a release of information with your specialist in the Office of Disability Services.

 [We would like to credit West Virginia University Office of the President for allowing us to use this information for our website.]